tatlacas-com/flora_orm/README.md

   List<ColumnDefinition> addColumnsAt(int newVersion) {
     return switch (newVersion) {
         /// Here we are saying we added property
-        /// named provider on version 2.
+        /// named provider when we set dbVersion = 2.
         /// All [@column] properties in your entity class
         /// are available in [meta] object as [ColumnDefinition]s 2 => [meta.provider],